 Having a growth mindset as it pertains to business means that you’re able to look at failures and hiccups objectively so that you can understand the lessons to be learned.
 Growth is about learning and applying new skills, so as a small business owner, do not allow setbacks to stop you from growing.

 Get out of your comfort zone.
 You already have a successful small business so in order to scale and grow, you have to begin to look at ventures and possibilities as limitless.
 Having a growth mindset in business means being brave enough to push against the familiar; when you’re faced with a challenge or an opportunity, choose the harder or more creative option that will allow you to grow.

 Be Open to Feedback

 It’s important to note that thinking you have a growth mindset and actually having one are drastically different.
 You can believe that you have a growth mindset and still take actions that are fixed at the core.
-As an exercise today, take the time to really reflect on the business actions and decisions that you’ve taken these past six months.
+As an exercise, take the time today to really reflect on the business actions and decisions that you’ve taken these past six months.
 Are you taking safe actions in your business that keep it running just as it is, or are you pushing your boundaries and innovating outside the norm?